mlagerberg/BitChess/README.md

 ## Building

-Simply run `make` to build on Linux, OS X or Windows (assuming you have the gcc build tools installed[1]).
+Assuming you have the gcc build tools installed[1].
 Note that that the Windows version isn't tested as often as the Linux version, and doesn't support multi-threading.

+To build on Linux, OS X or Windows, simply run:

+	make

-Run `make test` to build an run some very basic unit tests. `make debug` for creating a verbose debug build.
+To build a verbose debug version and run some very basic unit tests:

+	make debug test

+To build and install to `/usr/local/bin`:

+	make install

 [1]: On Linux: `sudo apt-get install gcc`, on Windows: http://www.mingw.org/, on Mac: install XCode.